MuhammadRidha7/Shia-vs-Sunni/README.md

 # The reality of Tawassul and Taqiyya

+Tawassul means asking someone to make du'a for you.

 Allah is greater than anything we can imagine, that's why we say "Allahu Akbar". \
 If you limit Allah's greatness to being able to hear all people and understand all languages, then you've committed disbelief. \
 One who thinks The Ahl al-Bayt would be rivaling Allah by simply being able to hear everyone has some serious issues in their understanding of Allah.